-Mohammed J. Zaki is a Professor of Computer Science at RPI.
-He is also the associate department head and the graduate program director for the CS department at RPI.
+Mohammed J. Zaki is a Professor and Department Head of Computer Science at RPI.
 He received his Ph.D. degree in computer science from the University of Rochester in 1998.
-His research interests focus on developing novel data mining and machine learning techniques, particularly for learning from graph structured and textual data, with applications in bioinformatics, personal health and financial analytics.
-He has around 300 publications (and 6 patents), including the Data Mining and Analysis textbook published by Cambridge University Press, 2014.
+His research interests focus novel data mining and machine learning techniques, particularly for learning from graph structured and textual data, with applications in bioinformatics, personal health and financial analytics.
+He has around 300 publications (and 6 patents), including the Data Mining and Machine Learning textbook (2nd Edition, Cambridge University Press, 2020).
 He is the founding co-chair for the BIOKDD series of workshops.
-He is currently an associate editor for Data Mining and Knowledge Discovery, and he has also served as Area Editor for Statistical Analysis and Data Mining, and an Associate Editor for ACM Transactions on Knowledge Discovery from Data, and Social Networks and Mining.
+He is currently an associate editor for Data Mining and Knowledge Discovery, and he has also served as Area Editor for Statistical Analysis and Data Mining, and as Associate Editor for ACM Transactions on Knowledge Discovery from Data, and Social Networks and Mining.
 He was the program co-chair for SDM'08, SIGKDD'09, PAKDD'10, BIBM'11, CIKM'12, ICDM'12, IEEE BigData'15, and CIKM'18, and he recently co-chaired CIKM'22.
 He is currently serving on the Board of Directors for ACM SIGKDD.
-He received the National Science Foundation CAREER Award in 2001 and the Department of Energy Early Career Principal Investigator Award in 2002.
-He received an HP Innovation Research Award in 2010, 2011, and 2012, and a Google Faculty Research Award.
-His research is supported in part by NSF, NIH, DOE, IBM, Google, HP, and Nvidia.
+He was a recipient of the National Science Foundation CAREER Award and the Department of Energy Early Career Principal Investigator Award, as well as HP Innovation Research Award, and Google Faculty Research Award.
+His research is supported in part by NSF, DARPA, NIH, DOE, IBM, Google, HP, and Nvidia.
 He is a Fellow of the IEEE, a Fellow of the ACM, and a Fellow of the AAAS.

 Publications and Software

 You can find all of the publications and related sofware (and datasets, where applicable) at Publications

 You can directly access the software at my github page.